 Newspapers teach journalists to write using the inverted pyramid.

-It isn’t always right, but the inverted pyramid has worked for news writing since the days reporters telegraphed dispatches to editors.
+While t isn’t always the best approach, the inverted pyramid has worked for news writing since the days reporters telegraphed dispatches to editors.
 Today it works for online writing.

 The structure echoes the classic essay structure you were taught — or should have been taught — at school.